The Genuine Progress Indicator (GPI) is an attempt to measure the real increase in economic welfare.

 - By focusing on a wider measure of economic indicators, it encourages policymakers to think in broader terms of economic welfare and not just crude GDP statistics.

-- GDP only measures output – not how it actually effects people’s living standards and how it is used in society.
+- GDP only measures output – not how it actually affects people’s living standards and how it is used in society.

 - Encourages long-term planning. i.e. sustainable growth rather than short-term measures which increase GDP at expense of damaging the environment.

 Disadvantages of Using GPI

-- Many non-economic variables such as value of leisure time / environment are very subjective and it can be difficult to assign an economic value.
+- Many non-economic variables such as the value of leisure time/environment are very subjective and it can be difficult to assign an economic value.
 GDP is simpler and gives less normative results.

 - Not useful for judging the state of the business cycle.

 Rather than GDP v GPI, it is useful to use both and see them as complementary indexes.
 GDP will always have a use for economic accounting.
 However, it clearly has limitations.
 Using an additional measure such as GPI helps to give a better understanding of real economic development.